The Hutchins Center Explains: The yield curve – what it is, and why it matters

 Inflation erodes the value of any promise to pay a fixed sum in the future, including interest payments on a bond or loan.
 Investors and lenders demand compensation for this by building an “inflation premium” into the interest rate on a loan or bond.

 The term premium and expectations for Fed policy change over time.
 As they change, so does the difference between short- and long-term rates.
 This is illustrated in the chart below, which draws the yield curve at different points in time.
-Notice how the yield curve has flattened significantly since the end of the Great Recession in 2009.
+Notice how the yield curve steepened going from 2009 to 2010 as investors built in their expectations of Fed tightening as the economy recovered from the Global Financial Crisis; it has flattened significantly since the end of the Great Recession in 2009 as the persistence of the extremely low rates of the 2010s changed expectations about where monetary policy would need to go in 2022 and beyond.

-The term premium has been quite low by historical standards in recent years.
-Estimates by the New York Fed show that the term premium on 10-year treasury bonds has declined since the end of the Great Recession, as shown in the chart below.
+The term premium – that extra yield that investors demand for holding longer-term debt – has been quite low by historical standards in recent years.
+Estimates by the New York Fed show that the term premium on 10-year Treasury bonds has declined since the end of the Great Recession, as shown in the chart below.

-At times, the term premium can be very small.
-When that occurs, investors are settling for a very low return for holding a longer-term bond or lending money for a longer period of time.
+When the term premium is small, investors are settling for a very low return for holding a longer-term bond.
 In some instances, the term premium can even be negative; that is, investors aren’t even getting fully compensated for expected inflation and the expected path of future Fed rate increases.
+When the Federal Reserve buys bonds in what’s known as quantitative easing, as it did during the Global Financial Crisis of 2007-9 and the COVID-19 pandemic, that tends to depress the term premium.

 What is an inverted yield curve?